 This Lefse Story is all about an old traditional food of Norway.
-Ones again, The Norwegians have given one of their old favorite foods many names.
+Ones again, the Norwegians have given one of their old favorite foods many names.

 In Norway, it is called lopse, lefse, lefsa, lumpe, kline, klinge, and more.
-Sometimes it is shaped thin and soft, and sometimes it is thick and soft and would you believe some varieties are thin and crisp.
+Sometimes it is shaped thin and soft, and sometimes it is thick and soft, and would you believe some varieties are thin and crisp.

 It is a wafer-like bread, and sometimes it is not, but it is always flat and round.

 In Norway, certain kinds of lefse can be purchased at the supermarket, but even today, Norwegian homemakers bake them at home.
 In the United States, with over 53 million Norwegian descendants, the lefse-baking tradition is very strong.

 , a special, separate house utilized for preparing foods.

-Thin, crisp lefse (without potatoes), småbrød and flatbrød, require no refrigeration, but must be kept dry in in an airtight container.
+Thin, crisp lefse (without potatoes), småbrød and flatbrød, require no refrigeration, but must be kept dry and stored in an airtight container.

 Spread colorful fillings directly on the surface and roll them.
-Cut it into 1-1/2 to 2" size pieces and stick a tooth pick through it to hold it together.
+Cut it into 1-1/2 to 2" size pieces and stick a toothpick through it to hold it together.